 In the last couple of years, we have seen a rapid explosion of mass-market consumer software that takes deep inspiration from video games, especially from game design.
 This phenomenon has been called “gamification” and this game design trend connects existing concepts and research in human-computer interaction, psychology, and game studies, especially serious games, pervasive games, alternate reality games, and playful design.
 Using game design elements, such as reward or punishment systems, in non-game contexts to motivate user activity has rapidly gained traction in interaction design.
 This has spawned an intense debate within the professional game development community as well as the development of numerous “gamified” applications – ranging from productivity to finance, health, sustainability, news, user-generated content (UGC), and tutorials.
 Our goal in this research is to identify what game design elements are especially suitable to motivate behaviour in what areas of non-entertainment products.

-Games User Research (GUR) is a burgeoning field building upon evaluation methods from Human Computer Interaction (HCI) and psychology.
+The Canadian computer game industry is the third largest in the world, behind the USA and Japan.
+The sector contributes $2.3 billion annually to Canada's GDP, it employs 16,500 people, and the demand for skilled talent in creative and technical roles is increasing.
+An essential area of the games industry is games user research (GUR).
+GUR focuses on understanding, measuring, analyzing, and designing the user experience in games.
+GUR draws from theoretical foundations to inform design principles that affect player enjoyment and immersion, and applies evaluation methods, data analytics, statistical analysis, predictive modeling, and visualization to assess player engagement.
 GUR aims to improve the gameplay experience by conducting usability and user experience (UX) evaluation often referred to as playtesting.
 Playtesting can be conducted by third parties or by an internal team as part of the same development studio.
-The HCI Games Group has been one of the leading researchers in this promissing new field in the recent years, having helped define and advance the field.
-More recently, the HCI Games Group with the INTEGUR Lab at UOIT are collaborating with Execution Labs (XL) to assist independant gaming studios with their playtesting needs.
+The HCI Games Group includes the leading researchers in this promising new field in the recent years, having helped define and advance the field.
 Not all independent developers could afford to hire a full-time internal user research team for their project or pay for third party consultancy fees.
 The challenge for small studios is to utilize the benefits of GUR while maintaining a strict budget, avoiding unneeded costs, resources, and tools.
 For this, an effective testing method at the lowest possible cost will need to be investigated.
 With this goal in mind, an effective user testing approach for indie studios should be delivered in a timely, accessible and, economical fashion.
 Thus the collaboration with XL to explore effective playtesting methods and tools specifically targeted at improving independent sized games.